 We are able to conduct freedom to operate and pre-filing searches to identify relevant existing registered rights in respect of patents, trade marks and designs.

 BRYERS provides a full maintenance fee monitoring and payment service for its clients.
-Fees are paid directly to the relevant authorities; the UK Intellectual Patent Office, the European Union Intellectual Property Office, the European Patent Office and the World Intellectual Property Office.
-We also have a large network of local agents in who assist us with payment of renewal fees in other jurisdictions.
+Fees are paid directly to the relevant authorities; the UK Intellectual Patent Office, the European Patent Office and the World Intellectual Property Office.
+We also have a large network of local agents who assist us with the payment of renewal fees in other jurisdictions.